 Share the post "Top 5 UK Narrowboat Hire Routes for 2021!"

-If 2021 is going to be anything like 2020 then perhaps we could all use the time to slow down a little bit.
 This year, why not spend some time slowly drifting down one of the UK’s beautiful canal routes on a narrowboat hire?
-Around 200 years ago, at the peak of the industrial revolution, the UK’s 2,000 miles+ of waterways served as the most efficient way of transporting goods across the country.
-Today, they have been repurposed.
-Although some canals like the Manchester Ship Canal are still used for transporting goods, most are now a way of getting off the busy streets and seeing a quieter, slower side of the United Kingdom.
-They are hubs for wildlife and you can see plenty of animals on these waterways that you will struggle to find elsewhere.
-So with Click&Boat, let’s take a look at the best routes for a weekend or more away on a narrowboat hire holiday in the UK this year.
+Around 200 years ago, at the peak of the industrial revolution, the UK’s 2,000 miles+ of waterways were the most efficient way of transporting goods across the country.
+Today, the canals have been repurposed.
+Some canals like the Manchester Ship Canal are still transport goods, but most are perfect if you want to enjoy a quieter and slower way of life in the United Kingdom.
+They are hubs for wildlife, where you can see plenty of animals that you will struggle to find elsewhere.

 1. Kennet & Avon Canal